cmichailidis/ASPT-assignments/README.md

 The repository is organised in 4 folders.
 Every folder contains Octave scripts, input files as well as a report which presents my findings for every assignment.
 The reports are written in Greek, but they will probably be translated in English at some point in the near future.
-That being said, this repository will not be maintained and it won't receive any other updates.
+That being said, this repository will not be maintained and it won't receive any further updates.
+Therefore, I cannot guarantee that those scripts will remain compatible with future versions of Octave.
+At the time of writing this, the latest stable release of Octave is 7.1.0.
+Make sure that you use the same version or at least one that is backwards compatible with 7.1.0